open-webui/open-webui/location/setup/README.md

 3.)
 Run the docker container
 4.) cd into the container

 5.)
-Copy the files from the container to local.
+Copy the files from the container into your webroot.
 If you aleady have a projects folder in your webroot, rename it.
 The ~ in the command works for all machines types.
 On a PC you'll need to use powershell.

+The first line will create the folders if they do not yet exist.

+	mkdir -p ~/Documents/Webroot/projects
 	docker cp projects-container:/app/backend "~/Documents/Webroot/projects"

 Docker set-up contributors: Dinesh B, Loren, Yifeng

 ## Using git inside of docker

 **Code in Dockerfile to install Git while creating a Container**
 	apt-get install -y --no-install-recommends curl jq git apt-get install -y --no-install-recommends pandoc gcc netcat-openbsd curl jq git